The Oregon Ducks injury report for the 2026 season. 6 players currently listed. Last updated April 27, 2026.

 Evan Stewart, WR #7

-Stewart tore his patellar tendon in June 2025 and missed the playoff games.
+Stewart tore his patellar tendon in June 2025 and missed the entire 2025 season.
 He was the most experienced receiver on the roster before the injury.
 He returned for spring Day 1 (March 12) and is being monitored.
 If Stewart is healthy and moving well by the spring game, Oregon's receiving corps goes from good to elite.
 His status heading into 2026 could define whether Oregon has a championship-caliber offense.

 Frequently Asked Questions